dragnilar/VS-ColorThemes/README.md

 # This fork is only compatible with Visual Studio 2022
 - This fork specifically was made to provide a version that supports VS 2022.
 It does not support any of the prior versions and it does not add any new functionality.
+- You can either build this using VS 2019, VS 2022 or download the VSIX package from the [Releases Page](https://github.com/dragnilar/VS-ColorThemes/releases).

 ## Using this Extension